 Looking for more details on how to get the best research experience as a premed?
 This video is for you:

-Not all universities offer virtual research programs, but several of them do.
-For example, if you go to one of the best undergraduate business schools, the chances are that there will be at least one research opportunity available for students.
+Not all universities offer virtual research programs, but many more are starting to.
 For example, the University of Illinois in Chicago has a Summer Research Opportunities Program that aims to introduce sophomores and juniors to academic research experiences.
 We recommend that you speak with your TAs and professors to inquire directly about projects they might be working on, or you can propose specific research ideas if you have any.

 Need help writing a research assistant cover letter?
 This video will walk you through: